hoffi21/elk_howto_pi/doku_elk_suricata.md

-#Documentation to make ELK/Suricata run on PI (ARM Architecture)
+#Documentation to make EL(K)/Suricata run with a PI (ARM Architecture) as satellite

-The major goal is to setup a PI with an IDS (suricata, logstash) and graphical display (elasticsearch, kibana).
+The main goal is to setup a PI (or many PI's) as (an) satellite(s) with an IDS (suricata, logstash) and a server (e.g. debian linux) as some kind of graphical display (elasticsearch).
+So you can monitor network activities on your home network.
-Furthermore to make use of it, I set up an asterisk/freepbx telephony system on the PI.
-If everything works fine, this should be my target, when I'm lay hands on Kali Linux.
-The main task is it to hack the PI, see what the IDS is gonna do and find, maybe, some vulnerabilites and security arrangements.

 **Packages**